This topic describes how to view job instance details in MaxCompute Studio.

-View a job instance
+View job instance details

 Job details view

-Stores the job details as a local file.
+- : used to save job details as a local file.

 Basic information page